kora-projects/kora-docs/mkdocs/blog/en/compile-time-diagnostics.md

 ---

-## Runtime Complexity Is Not Free Just Because It Is Less Visible
+## Runtime Complexity Is Not Free Just Because It Is Less Visible { #runtime-complexity }

 One reason compile-time systems can feel more complicated is that build-time machinery is visible.
 Developers can see processor dependencies, KSP plugins, generated directories, and Gradle tasks.
 Runtime machinery is often less visible because it happens inside framework startup, container initialization, reflection, proxy factories, metadata registries, or classpath scanning.